Australian Embassy

 International cooperation and defence

-Australia and Japan have cooperated in responding to various global crises, such as the search of Malaysia Airlines Flight 370, the relief activities after the 2013 Typhoon Haiyan in the Philippines, and disaster relief operations after the Great East Japan Earthquake and Tsunami.
+Australia and Japan cooperate in response to various global crises, such as the search of Malaysia Airlines Flight 370, the relief activities after the 2013 Typhoon Haiyan in the Philippines, and disaster relief operations after the Great East Japan Earthquake and Tsunami.
 In 2020, Japan dispatched two C-130 aircraft to Australia in response to the severe bushfire season.

 (Photo: CPL Jessica de Rouw) Australian Army soldiers from 7th Brigade board a Japanese Air Self-Defense Force C-130 Hercules at RAAF Base Amberley, Queensland.